Get Matched With Colleges

 The steps toward becoming an actor or actress aren’t quite so clearly defined as becoming a nurse or a dentist.
 There’s no minimum education requirement.
 However, those who pursue formal training may have more options available after completing their education.
 In some cases, aspiring actors might take classes at a theater company's acting conservatory or take acting lessons.

-Others pursue acting as a college major or study filmmaking or theater.
+Others pursue acting as a college major, or they study filmmaking or theater.
 In any case, here is an example of how you might systematically approach gaining the skills needed to become a working actor.

 • Step 5: Find an Agent